 Do solar panels work in the winter?

-A common myth is that solar panels do not work during winter, but in contrary, the cold temperature will typically improve solar panel output.
+A common myth is that solar panels do not work during winter, but on the contrary, the cold temperature will typically improve solar panel output.
 The white snow can also reflect light and help improve PV performance.

-What happens to my solar panel performance in snow?
+What happens to my solar panel performance in the snow?

 You don’t have to live in Phoenix or Los Angeles to achieve strong solar panel performance.
 As you consider solar panels for your home, remember that even if you live in the northern parts of the U.S., the worst of winter only lasts three months, so your days of low sunlight and heavy snow are limited.
 And the further from the equator you are, the longer your days are when the summer comes around—so while you may generate slightly less power in the winter months, you can make up for it with more sunshine in the summer.

 Solar panels in the winter: the popularity of PV in cold climates